makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 As specified in [MIP4c2-SP19 (’Budget Process Amendment’)]([https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250](https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250)), once every three months, all funds held in the Oracle Core Unit Operations Multisig in excess of three months worth of budget will be returned to the DAO (minus outstanding liabilities).
 Three months of budget being defined as 1/4 of the allotted annual budget rather than relative to the previous three months actual expenditures.

-Note that this exclusively applies to the Operational Multisig.
+Note that this exclusively applies to the Operational multisig.
 Fund management of the Emergency, Gas, and Gas Emergency multisigs are distinctly exempt and will be handled on a case by case basis.

-## Proposal Parameters
+## ### Proposal Parameters

-- **Minimum Feedback Period**: 1 Month.
-- **Minimum Frozen Period**: 1 Week.
-- Ratification Polls for MIP40c3 subproposals involving a Core Unit Budget Modification will have different requirements to MIP51c2.
-Instead of binary voting, they must use ranked-choice voting, with the options as follows:
+This MIP40c3 subproposal provides the following options, fully described above, for ranked-choice voting:
 - A: Approve existing budget (2021-2022) (Business as usual)
 - B: Approve proposed budget (2022-2023) (Reduced budget exempt from further cuts for 12 months)
 - C: Reject budget
 - D: Abstain

-In order for this Ratification Poll to conclude successfully and the contained proposal(s) move to Accepted status, each of the following conditions must be true:

-- `A` or `B` vote-weight must exceed `C` vote-weight when the poll closes.
-- Winning vote-weight must exceed the `Minimum Positive Participation` value of 10,000 MKR when the poll closes.